-The AASM encourages you to follow the CDC tips on how to prepare for the coronavirus.
 The information below is for educational use only.
 The AASM is unable to provide specific medical advice.
 You should discuss your health and medical condition with a local medical provider.
 You also can request a telemedicine appointment with a health care provider who is licensed in your state.

 Do I have a higher risk of getting coronavirus because I have sleep apnea?

-- Heart disease
+- Chronic lung disease

-- Lung disease
+- Chronic kidney disease

-- Kidney disease
+- Liver disease

 - Those who have a medical disorder, or take a medication, that weakens the immune system.